Collide Theatrical Presents SKOL! - March 23 to April 9

 info@thecowlescenter.org

 Young Dance has two large studios available for rent in the Midway neighborhood of Saint Paul.
-Easily accessible by the Green Line light rail, the 16 and 67 Bus Lines, and with ample parking in the Fairview Business Center parking lot.
-The space is fully ADA accessible with ramps to the sprung studio floor and automatic door openers.
+The space is easily accessible by the Green Line light rail, 16 and 67 bus lines, and has ample parking in the Fairview Business Center parking lot.
+It is fully ADA accessible, with ramps to the sprung studio floor and automatic door openers.

 Rentals are currently available: